Herne Hill Road Medical Practice1-3 Herne Hill RoadLoughborough JunctionLondon, SE24 0AUTel: 020 7737 9393

 Update on Travel Vaccinations

 There is currently a shortage on both Hep A and Hep B vaccines across the UK.
 As a result the vaccine is unavailable at present except to high risk groups.
 This means that the vaccine will only be given to Surgeons and dentists as these fall into the high risk category.
 These vaccinations however can be obtained from private clinics and pharmacies alongside a fee.
+(Malaria is also no longer available on NHS prescription)

 Travelling in Europe